tkvogt/judy-graph-db/README.md

 ---------

 If there are holes in the key range, it would be very inefficient to calulcate all child nodes by enumerating the keys.
 A second ```enumGraph``` is used to enumerate all edges.
 As an example where this can happen, imagine a search engine that allows unicode in the search string.
-We put a unicode value in the edge, not all unicodes appear, but we might want to know how all child nodes of a node.
+We put a unicode value in the edge, not all unicodes appear, but we might want to know all child nodes of a node.

 ```Haskell
 data (NodeAttribute nl, EdgeAttribute el) =>